Camano Island State Park: History

-The park was established in 1949.
-It took just one day for 900 volunteers from Camano Island to complete the initial work on the park.
+After land was set aside for park purposes in 1947, a local group of 500 volunteers met and completed initial work on the park on July 27, 1949.

 Nature

 A wide variety of animals make their homes in the woods, beaches and waters of Camano Island State Park.
 Mammals include mule deer, elk, skunks, coyotes, chipmunks, rabbits, raccoon, whales, and otters.
 Fish, shellfish, crustaceans and other sea life in the waters of the park include crabs, sea cucumber, trout, cod, crappie, perch, sharks and eels.
 A variety of birds are found in the park including bald eagles, owls, osprey, ducks, geese, gulls, hummingbirds, wrens, and herons.
 These animals live among trees and plants like cedar, Douglas fir, spruce, alder, yew, seaweed, rhododendron, Indian pipe and thistle.

 Recreation

 The park features swimming and diving, fishing, clamming and crabbing, cabin rentals, an 88-site tent campground, group camp, restroom and shower facilities for campers, and a picnic area.
 There are 3 mi of hiking trails and a mile-long biking trail, and boat ramps providing access to Puget Sound.